mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 1006_02,parent_2_files,4182,Another existing parent,,1999-12-31
 ```

-`field_edtf_date` is shown here to illustrate an optional field that can be applied to the children as illustrated in the configuration provided below.
+Since this is a `create` task, an identifier field (in this example configured to be `field_identifier`) is required in the CSV.
+In this example configuration, `field_identifier` is also used to assign identifiers to the new children using a CSV value template. `field_edtf_date` is included to illustrate an optional field that can be applied to the children using a CSV value template.

 An accompanying sample configuration file is: